karine-schobert/kscandle/README.md

 - No element is cut and the text has a sufficient size whatever the size of the medium.
 - Portable version, tablet, pc
+- I made the logo on canvas
+- Set up media queries
 - Font style: [font-bunny](https://fonts.bunny.net).
 - Icon with: [font-bunny](https://fontawesome.com/) and [icone8](https://icones8.fr/icons/set/contact)